El Gordo needs El Anzuelo: Probing the structure of cluster members with multi-band extended arcs in JWST data: Stellar kinematics measurements

-We measure the line-of-sight (LOS) central velocity dispersion from the MUSE observations of \citet{Caminha2023}.
+We measure redshifts and line-of-sight (LOS) central velocity dispersions from the MUSE observations of \citet{Caminha2023}.
 We first extract integrated spectra for the three deflectors within circular apertures as shown on Fig.~\ref{fig:muse_spectra}.
 The aperture radius is set to $0\farcs6$ which approximately corresponds to the MUSE resolution.
 For comparison, we also show one dimensional spectra corresponding to the brightest part of the arc, as well as a tentative extraction for L2.
 For the latter we use an aperture twice as small in order to reduce contamination by L1.
-We note that we only attempt to measure stellar kinematics of L1 and L3, since L2 would require a proper separation from L1, and the arc is too faint.
+We note that we only attempt to measure stellar kinematics of L1 and L3 for which we can detect clear absorption features.
+The spectrum of L2 suggests that this galaxy lies at a redshift very close to L1.
+However, extracting robust stellar kinematics properties for L2 would require to properly separate the contributions from L1 and L2, which is outside the scope of this work.